quacksouls/lyf/doc/organize.md

 What about deleting an arbitrary element from an array?
 Two simple ways are:

 1. Delete an element at a given index.
-You do not know which elements you want to delete, but you know you want to remove an element at a specific index.
+You do not know which element you want to delete, but you know you want to remove an element at a specific index.
 1. Delete a specific element.
 You want to remove a particular element, but you do not know its index.